 Notes

-1. May substitute unsweetened cashew, almond or soy milk for the full fat coconut milk, if desired.
-It won't be as delicious and creamy, but it will still taste good.
+1. May substitute unsweetened cashew, almond, soy milk or another dairy free cream for the full fat coconut milk, if desired.
+It won’t be as delicious and creamy, but it will still taste good.

-3. To avoid needing to press your tofu, buy the tofu NOT in water, but the extra firm tofu in vacuum sealed packs.
+4. To avoid needing to press your tofu, buy the tofu NOT in water, but the super firm tofu in vacuum sealed packs.

 Nutrition